slsdetectorgroup/slsDetectorPackage/docs/src/troubleshooting.rst

     * Check ethtool and find if Link Deteced:Yes and Speed is acceptable (>10k).
     * Check to see if the 10G link is up (blue or red LED on board, close to SFP+).
 If not:

-       * Check transeiver and fibers are compatible (all MMF 850nm or all SMF 1030nm)
+       * Check transceiver and fibers are compatible (all MMF 850nm or all SMF 1030nm)
        * Check fiber
        * Check fiber polarity (if short range, unplug the link anywhere, and look at the light/dark pattern: dark has to mate with light)
     * For Jungfrau, check if the blue sfp light is blinking rapidly (even when it is not sending data).
 If so, most likely the link is down and something is wrong with the board.
 If it connected to a switch, then you do not see it with the ethtool command if link is down.
 One option is to connect it directly to a pc to see if link is down.
-    * With nc, try "nc -u -p 50001 -l" in receiving pc, and from another pc try "echo hallo | nc -u 10.1.2.172 50001" to send something to the recieving pc interface to see if the link is up and see if the other nc console receives the hallo.
+    * With nc, try "nc -u -p 50001 -l" in receiving pc, and from another pc try "echo hallo | nc -u 10.1.2.172 50001" to send something to the receiving pc interface to see if the link is up and see if the other nc console receives the hallo.

 #.
 Detector is not acquiring (Not Eiger)
     * Take an acquisition with many images and using the following steps instead of acquire: